AwesomenessXP/niche-ify/README.md

 - [ ] Related artist is already in the user's playlist!
     - [ ] return the next least popular artist in the related artist array

+- [ ] A "small" artist contains the name of a "big" artist (such as a collab name with another artist)
+    - [ ] filter each "small" artist's name to exlude "big" artists in the name and find the next smallest artist

 # 1/5/23